The Bankrate promise

 - Emergency savings goal: $20,964 to $41,927

 How much do I need to save in my 50s?

 Time to wind down.
 You’ve probably moved on from the most stressful period of your career, either voluntarily or not, and now you’re preparing for the last third of your life and retirement.
 That’s why earnings and spending start to fall.

-Those aged 55 to 64 earn an average yearly income of $99,606.
-You’ll want to have saved at least eight times that for retirement.
+Those aged 55 to 64 earn an average yearly income of $98,793 .
+Once you get into your 50s you’ll want to have saved at least eight times that for retirement.